Thomas Lawlor (bass-baritone): Opera career and later years

 He also sang with such companies as Dublin Grand Opera Society and Netherlands Opera, at the music festivals of Hintlesham, Camden, Singapore, Valencia (Spain), Colorado and Michigan, and in concerts and recitals in major concert halls, especially in Britain, Ireland and the US.
-Lawlor occasionally returned to Gilbert and Sullivan; he appeared as a guest artist with D'Oyly Carte in August 1971 and again in 1974–75 as Florian, as well as in the other Savoy opera roles noted above for ENO, Kent and Opera North.
+Lawlor occasionally returned to Gilbert and Sullivan; he appeared as a guest artist with D'Oyly Carte in August 1971 and again in 1974–75 as Florian, as well as in the other Savoy opera roles noted above for ENO, Kent Opera and Opera North.
 In the early 1990s, he appeared with the London Savoyards in the roles of Dick Deadeye in Pinafore, the title role in Mikado, and the Pirate King in Pirates.

 Lawlor was a director in the opera department of the Royal Academy of Music and at Trinity College of Music, both in London, and later for opera at the Bay View Music Festival in Michigan.
 He was a member of the music faculty of Brown University and Rhode Island College, where he taught voice and directed in the Opera Workshop.
 Lawlor and Wales's marriage ended in divorce, and he remarried and divorced again, later moving to the US and becoming a citizen.
 He then founded and served as artistic director for Beavertail Productions, a company that specialised in educational operatic programming for adults and children.
 For Beavertail, he created and directed an entertainment called Gilbert & Sullivan: A Life, which he presented in New England in the 1990s.
 In 1992, Lawlor married Jill née Rogers, a mezzo-soprano and co-founder of Beavertail.

 He was an avid hiker and "a keen amateur geologist", recording BBC television programmes about his favorite walks, and the geology and history of West Yorkshire.
 He also enjoyed cooking, especially Indian cuisine, and was active in his church.
 Lawlor continued to perform, direct and teach until at least 2011.
 In later years, he and his wife lived in Rhode Island.

 Lawlor died in 2020 at the age of 82 at his home in Rhode Island.
 He is buried at St. Ann's Cemetery, Cranston, Rhode Island.